entrecode/visual-cms.website/readme.md

 it possible to e.g. reuse the Nunjucks Environment and your router object.

 ### `config` export
 The module exports a config JSON object.
-It is by default rendered from `/config/default.yml`.
+It is by default rendered from `/config/default.yml` and `/config/local.yml`.
-However, if your module is mounted in ec.render, the configuration will be overwritten with the production config defined in ec.render.
+If your module is mounted in ec.render, ec.render will copy all contents from all files in `/config/*.yml` (skipping `/config/local.yml`) into its own config.
+You can specify config for `production.yml`, `development.yml`, `stage.yml`, `staging.yml`, and `testing.yml`.

 #### Example `default.yml` config file:
 ```yaml